calofmijuck/blog/_posts/Lecture Notes/Internet Security/2023-09-11-symmetric-key-cryptography-1.md

 ## Cryptographic Attacks

-In increasing order of increasing power of the attacker,
+In increasing order of the power of the attacker,

 - **Ciphertext only attacks**: the attacker has ciphertexts, and tries to obtain information.
 - **Known plaintext attack**: the attacker has a collection of plaintext/ciphertext pairs.